jaanga/jaanga.github.io/demo/unlimbited/README.md

 ### 2016-11-13 ~ R2

+The effort progressed nicely, but there's still a lot more to be done.

-* Variables names updated to more closely match Tean UnLimbited terminology
+* Variables names updated to more closely match Team UnLimbited terminology
 * Geometry calculations simplified
 * Spacers added
 * Angled slots run at correct angles
 * Inside fillet added
 * Tendon path added
 * Sliders bars for length and bicep added
-* TL export added
+* STL export added
 * Part renamed from sleeve to forearm

 ### 2016-11-12 ~ R1